open-mmlab/mmsegmentation/configs/stdc/README.md

 Note:

-- For STDC-Seg on Cityscapes dataset, default setting is 4 GPUs with 12 samples per GPU in training.
+- For STDC on Cityscapes dataset, default setting is 4 GPUs with 12 samples per GPU in training.
 - `No Pretrain` means the model is trained from scratch.
 - The FPS is for reference only.
 The environment is also different from paper setting, whose input size is `512x1024` and `768x1536`, i.e., 50% and 75% of our input size, respectively and using TensorRT.
 - The parameter `fuse_kernel` in `STDCHead` is not learnable.
 You may check it by printing model parameters of original repo on your own.